The Sims 4 game packs: Gameplay

 Dine Out introduces the new restaurant venue, which is the main focus of the pack.
 Restaurants act similarly as they did in Open for Business.
 Players can see inside the building, and Sims that have entered can be seen and directed.
 Sims can go to the host station to order a table, and the host will then direct them to a nearby table that has at least one chair.
 Groups of Sims, such as ones on a date, on an outing with friends or on a club gathering, can be placed together at the same table.
 Sims can then call the waiter and order up to one meal and one drink at a time.
 Sims can eat more meals if they wish, which will add to their bill.
 The food menu shows 4 categories, drinks, appetizers, main course, and dessert.
 Restaurants can serve any type of food or drinks, along with different presets for the Sims to choose from.

 Sims can also own, build and manage restaurants.
 Sims can buy a restaurant from the Owned Businesses Panel.
 After building the restaurant with the required objects and hiring employees, Sims can open the restaurant and start managing it the way they want.
-Customer satisfaction is a very important thing for the restaurant owners, as satisfied customer will give out points, that can be used to buy different kind of perks to help out the restaurant.
-Employees can be promoted and be leveled up, to raise the satisfaction of the customers.
+Satisfied customers will give out points that can be used to buy perks to help out the restaurant, and employees can be promoted and leveled up to raise the satisfaction of the customers.

 Experimental food is a new food type in Dine Out.
 Sims can learn these recipes by eating them and then cooking them with the chef station with the right cooking skill.
-Sims can also take pictures of these foods, which are related to the brand new collection regarding this food.
+Sims can also take pictures of these foods, with the photos being part of a new collection.
 A new radio station called "Jazz" is introduced.
 Over 100 Build/Buy mode items are introduced in Dine Out.
 Some of these include chef stations, host and waiter stations, and dining booths, along with new clothing for Sims to dress in the perfect fashion when going to the restaurants.

 Vampires

 The Sims 4: Vampires is the fourth game pack for The Sims 4, released on January 24, 2017.
-It includes a new life state, Vampires, many Gothic-themed objects, new outfits, new interactions, new aspirations, new foods to make and new skills: Pipe Organ skill and Vampire Lore Skill.
+It includes a new life state, Vampires, many Gothic-themed objects, new outfits, new interactions, new aspirations, new foods to make and new skills: Pipe Organ and Vampire Lore.
 The pack also features a new neighborhood called Forgotten Hollow which, fitting with the vampiric theme, has longer nighttimes than other neighborhoods.
 The pack uses vampiric elements from The Sims 2: Nightlife, The Sims 3: Late Night and Supernatural.